 Opera Theatre of Saint Louis announces the complete repertory for the 2020 Festival Season, which will run May 23 – June 28, 2020.
 In addition to the previously announced world premiere of Tobias Picker and Aryeh Lev Stollman’s Awakenings, the season will also present three exciting new productions of celebrated operas: Bizet’s gripping opera Carmen, Strauss’ effervescent comedy Die Fledermaus, and the long-awaited company premiere of Carlisle Floyd’s Susannah, which features the directorial return of Patricia Racette.
 The annual Center Stage concert — a one-night-only audience favorite — takes place on June 23, highlighting the talented singers in OTSL’s nationally lauded young artist programs.

 “I couldn’t be more thrilled to announce Opera Theatre’s 2020 Festival Season, the first of my planning, which promises to be filled with comedy, passion, poignancy, and everything in between.
 We offer two fresh interpretations of classic repertoire: Rodula Gaitanou’s US debut directing a powerful production of Carmen and Shawna Lucey’s witty take on Strauss’s comedic classic Die Fledermaus,” said General Director Andrew Jorgensen.
 “Two operas also will be seen for the first time on the OTSL stage next season: the world premiere of Tobias Picker and Aryeh Lev Stollman’s Awakenings and Carlisle Floyd’s great American opera Susannah.
-I’m deeply grateful to James Robinson and Stephen Lord for their vision and partnership, and am excited to welcome so many talented directors, designers, and musicians to breathe life into the 2020 season.”
+I’m deeply grateful to James Robinson for his vision and partnership, and am excited to welcome so many talented directors, designers, and musicians to breathe life into the 2020 season.”

 The 2020 Festival Season features several notable debuts of emerging conductors and stage directors, including David Charles Abell, Rodula Gaitanou, Shawna Lucey, Timothy Myers, and SLSO Resident Conductor Gemma New.
 Several up-and-coming singers will also be making company debuts, including Nicholas Brownlee, Deborah Nansteel, Jarrett Logan Porter, Christian Pursell, and Adam Smith.